Differences in Development between Countries

 Roads, ports, airports, electricity, water, sanitation, broadband.
 Better infrastructure:

-Funded through government revenue, borrowing, FDI, or aid.
+Funded through government revenue, borrowing or FDI.

 A country that depends on coffee, copper or oil for most of its exports is vulnerable to commodity-price swings.
 Active policy to diversify into manufacturing and services: